- The Netherlands has 3,060 professors (fte).

 3,008 professors: 1 in 5 in natural sciences

-By 2020, there will be 3,008 professors (FTE) at Dutch universities.
+By 2021, there were 3,060 professors (FTE) at Dutch universities.
 This does not include the more than 1,600 professors (persons) in health care (2018).
 In addition, there are 1,198 associate professors (persons).
 The number of professors is rising slightly.
-If we exclude Health Care, Natural Sciences has the most professors (591 FTE) and Agriculture the least (115 FTE).
+If we exclude Health Care, Natural Sciences has the most professors (602 FTE) and Agriculture the least (126 FTE).
 See also the figure below.

 Health professors not included in the statistics